College of Europe: Natolin campus

 The Natolin Warsaw campus of the College was established in 1992 responding to the revolutions of 1989 and ahead of Poland's accession negotiations with the EU.

 The Natolin Campus is located in a historic palace, part of a 120-hectare park and nature reserve—formerly the Royal hunting palace of Natolin—situated in the southern part of Warsaw about 20 minutes by metro from the city centre.
 The Natolin European Centre Foundation takes care of the complex and has conducted restoration of the former Potocki palace, making it available for the College.

-The old historical buildings, including the manor house, the stables and the coach house, were converted to the needs of modern times and new buildings were constructed in a style preserving the harmony of the palace and its outlying park.
+The old historical buildings, including the manor house, the stables and the coach house, were converted to the needs of modern times and new buildings were constructed in a style preserving the harmony of the palace and its outlying estate.

-In 2022, the Natolin campus of the College of Europe hosted one of the four European citizens’ panels, organised as part of the EU's Conference on the Future of Europe.
+In 2022, the Natolin campus of the College of Europe hosted one of the four European citizens' panels, organised as part of the EU's Conference on the Future of Europe.

 Tirana Campus

 In 2023, the College announced the opening of a new campus in Tirana, the capital of Albania.
 The Tirana campus of the College of Europe welcomed its inaugural cohort during the 2024–2025 academic year, comprising 32 students from 21 countries.
 The student body primarily included individuals from the Western Balkans and the European Union.
 The College has indicated an expected increase in student enrollment in the future.

-Student life

-Admissions

-Application may be made to national selection committees or by direct application to the College of Europe for individuals from a country where no selection committee exists.
-As of 2014, there are 28 national selection committees.
-Regarding scholarships, the national selection committees can grant a scholarship; approximately 70% of students receive a scholarship from either national governments or other public and private institutions.
-For much of its history, the College only admitted a few students, the number has increased since the 1990s.

-Education

-The College of Europe is a bilingual institution, requiring students to be proficient in both English and French.
-It offers several one-year advanced master's programmes in various fields related to European studies.
-At the Bruges campus, students can choose from four specialized master's programmes: European Political and Governance Studies, European Law, European Economic Studies, and EU International Relations and Diplomacy Studies.
-The Natolin campus offers a single programme: European Interdisciplinary Studies.
-At the Tirana campus, students are offered a programme in European Transformation and Integration.

-Additionally, in collaboration with the Fletcher School of Law and Diplomacy at Tufts University, the College (Bruges campus) offers a joint Master in Transatlantic Affairs, in which students spend one year at each institution.
+During the 2025–2026 academic year 40 students with 24 different nationalities were studying in Tirana.

+Organisation